acutmore/type-off/bench/benchmarks.md

 AssemblyScript arrays have [an issue](https://github.com/AssemblyScript/assemblyscript/pull/1841) (with an unreleased fix) where they grow too slowly when new elements are added to the end.
 Pre-allocating the main array of Tokens avoids this.

 0.657 seconds

+## run 4: do not optimise for size shrinkLevel: 0

+Only optimise for speed.
+Output grew from 86 KB to 97 KB.

+0.318 seconds